anwarrior/Assignments/README.md

 2.)
 Viz Binomial to Poisson -  Visual representation of binomial approximation to Poisson,  (Condition: n--> inf & p-->0)

 3.)
-Predicting stock Price - Python code and approach on stockprice prediction model using random walk concept
+Predicting stock Price - Python code and approach on Stock Price prediction model using random walk concept
     Reference article :"From Tossing Coins to Predicting Stock Prices" by Abdulaziz Al Ghannami published by Medium